binary-tools

-binary-tools is a JavaScript binary parser for any browser or environment.
+JavaScript binary tools for any environment.

 • Zero dependencies!